categories

 School Funding Challenge #2: Addressing Inflation

-The passage of House Bill 3 (2019) was the last time schools received additional funding, but that funding advantage has completely eroded.
-Today, continued rises in inflation and a lack of school funding from the 88th Legislative Session have led school districts to struggle financially.
+Rising inflation is one reason why many school districts continue to struggle financially.
 Many schools across the state are reporting financial crises due to inflation and the rising cost of living in communities across Texas.

 The Basic Allotment Solution: By increasing the basic allotment, all public school districts and public charter schools would receive increased funding to offset higher costs.
 Even better than a simple increase would be if the state commits to a permanent inflationary adjustment, so school districts and the legislature don’t have to revisit the issue every legislative session.